petecarapetyan/cc/doc/20--reps/20--crud/crud3.rocket.md

-# CRUD - Team Reps
+# CRUD Drills - 3

+These reps help you build muscle memory for CRUD around definitions.

 CRUD is what most of us will be hired for, when we graduate.